htm-community/sanity/README.md

 vertical line per timestep, allowing several time steps to be shown in series.
 Also, summarised time series are shown in the 'plots' tab.

-ComportexViz can run HTM models:
+Sanity can run HTM models:

 - Inside the browser
 - On a remote / localhost server

 ## The Notebook

-ComportexViz interactive visualizations are also available in notebook form, similar to IPython Notebook or Mathematica.
+Sanity interactive visualizations are also available in notebook form, similar to IPython Notebook or Mathematica.
 It builds on [Gorilla REPL](https://github.com/JonyEpsilon/gorilla-repl).

 The notebook:

 - Is a fun-filled way to drive and present HTM models
-- Is a launchpad for ComportexViz runners
+- Is a launchpad for Sanity runners
 - Is [built for blogging](https://github.com/nupic-community/comportexviz/wiki/Putting-notebooks-on-the-web).
   Interactive graphics are saved as images in the state that you left them.